-Staging for basal and squamous cell skin cancers
+Staging of basal and squamous cell skin cancers

-The stage of a cancer sums up how far it has spread.
+The stage of a cancer describes how far it has spread.

-Because basal cell skin cancer is almost always cured before it spreads to other organs, it is seldom staged unless the cancer is very large.
+Basal cell skin cancer is almost always cured before it spreads to other organs, so it is seldom staged unless the cancer is very large.

 Squamous cell cancers have a higher (but still small) risk of spreading.
 Staging is sometimes done, especially for people who have a high risk of spread.
 This includes people who have had organ transplants and those with HIV, the virus that causes AIDS.

-Stages are labeled using the number 0 and the Roman numerals I through IV (1-4).
-As a rule, the lower the number, the less the cancer has spread.
+These factors are combined to determine an overall stage, using the number 0 and the Roman numerals I through IV (1-4).
+The lower the number, the less the cancer has spread.
 A higher number, such as stage IV (4), means a more advanced cancer.

 Be sure to ask your doctor to explain your stage in a way you understand.
 This will help you decide on the best treatment for you.

 Last Revised: 05/11/2015